 Indica to Sativa measurements

-- Maximum capacity.
-Think about your needs and select a scale whose maximum capacity is sufficient for the quantities you plan to weigh.
+- Maximum capacity: Think about how much weed you may buy at once and select a scale with a maximum capacity that is sufficient.
 For example, some scales can only weigh up to 20 grams, while some go as high as 1,000 grams.

 - Accuracy: Precision is key when weighing out your bud.
 Make sure it is an accurate scale.
 You can test this by weighing a nickel; it should weigh exactly 5 grams.